tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - you need to become your most intelligent critic and have the intellectual honesty to kill some of your best-loved ideas.
 - doing the work counteracts our natural desire to seek out only information that confirms that we believe we know.

+## Pareto 20/80 principle
+  - most of your results are going to come from just a small percentage of your effort or work.
+    - 20% of relationships lead to 80% happiness
+    - 20% exercises lead to 80% of health benefit
+    - 20% of items on your todo list lead to 80% of productivity
+    - 20% of foods you eat cause 80% of your sickness
+    - by taking 10 minutes per day for prioritization, you can double your productivity
+    - by looking at what experiences give you the most delight, you can begin to engineer your life
 # Quotes

 "Marking a book is literally an experience of your differences or agreements with the author.
 It is the highest respect you can pay him"